EgoPvP/erp_saltycircle/README.md

 - [sitdown](https://github.com/EgoPvP/sitdown) - Sitting made easy!

 ## Support
-If you need any kind of Support, feel free to open an Issue.
+If you need any kind of Support, feel free to open an Issue or open a Ticket on our Discord Server.

+Please keep in mind, v10Networks (SaltyChat creator wont be able to help you with htis 3rd Party script)

 Discord - https://discord.gg/qRc5Hbb